-For over 30 years, the Family Life Association of Swaziland (FLAS) has provided sexual and reproductive health (SRH) services to the people of Swaziland.
+For over 30 years, the Family Life Association of Eswatini (FLAE) has provided sexual and reproductive health (SRH) services to the people of Eswatini (formally Swaziland).

 Young people are a particular target for HIV and SRH sensitization.
-One of FLAS’s youth centres has its own radio studio, where young people make their own programmes concerning SRH issues.
-These are then played during FLAS’s roadshows and by major radio stations for nationwide broadcast.
+One of FLAE’s youth centres has its own radio studio, where young people make their own programmes concerning SRH issues.
+These are then played during FLAE’s roadshows and by major radio stations for nationwide broadcast.
 This is one strand in an innovative approach to communication.
-FLAS peer educators also provide training to the country’s Business Coalition Against AIDS.
+FLAE peer educators also provide training to the country’s Business Coalition Against AIDS.

 Health, youth, education, women’s and regional development ministries are key partners for FLAE, and it has links with a large number of non-governmental organizations, including the Swaziland National Youth Council, Swaziland Health and Population Education, Population Services International, the Swaziland National AIDS Programme and PACT.
 Private sector partnerships include the Business Coalition Against HIV/AIDS and SWANNEPHA (a national network of organizations for people living with HIV and AIDS).
 FLAE is a member of the SRH Steering committee, the Gender Consortium and the Male Circumcision Task Force.